• Skip to primary navigation

 • Place paper or silicone cupcake liners in a 12-cup muffin pan.

-• Then divide the Kamut puff mixture evenly into the lined cupcake molds.
+• Then divide the Kamut or cereal puff mixture evenly into the lined cupcake molds.

-• Repeat the firm but gentle pressing of the coated Kamut with each batch until you have generously filled the cupcake holder—repeat with the rest.
+• Repeat the firm but gentle pressing of the coated puffs with each batch until you have generously filled the cupcake holder—repeat with the rest.

-• Place the filled muffin pan in the freezer, reserve.
+• Place the filled muffin pan in the freezer and reserve.
+You can cover it loosely with plastic wrap or parchment paper (optional).

-• In a small saucepan, add the dark chocolate pieces and the coconut cream.
+• In a small saucepan, add the dark chocolate pieces or semi-sweet chocolate chips and the coconut cream.

-• Over lowest heat setting, stir continuously until the chocolate has melted—the coconut cream will give the melted chocolate a beautiful glossy look and a softer flavor.
+• Place on stove top over lowest heat setting and stir continuously until the chocolate has melted—the coconut cream will give the melted chocolate a beautiful glossy look and a softer flavor.

 • Then remove from the heat.